Xetibo/ReSet-Doc/sections/distribution.typ

     )<reset-flatpak-manifest>],
 )

-Plugins for the Flatpak cannot be distributed within Flatpak itself.
+Plugins for the Flatpak package cannot be distributed within Flatpak itself.
 This is a limitation of Flatpak, as one package cannot access another without consequences.
 Hence, plugins would need to be compiled separately and placed within the folder structure manually.
 Specific installation steps are shown in
 @Usage.

 #subsubsection("NixOS")
-NixOS is the GNU/Linux distribution of the Nix project, which promises three substantial benefits for users: Reproducibility, Declarativeness and Reliability.
+NixOS is the Linux distribution of the Nix project, which promises three substantial benefits for users: Reproducibility, Declarativeness and Reliability.
 For ReSet, the interesting claim is the declarative aspect of Nix.
 With Nix, it is possible to create a system configuration, with which a user can